The Church of St. Barnabus

 Electra Palace Knocked down in 1990's and replaced with Thomas Edward Coard Building

-2017 - 4 New houses built behind Majestic Wine in Caulfield Road.
+In 2017, 4 New houses were built behind Majestic Wine in Caulfield Road.

 Property for Let